 High School Outreach

 It’s never too early to start planning for your future at Texas A&M University.
-The College of Architecture hosts several outreach programs designed to introduce high school students to all the academic programs, facilities and resources the college offers.
+The School of Architecture hosts several outreach programs designed to introduce high school students to all the academic programs, facilities and resources the school offers.

 Our advising team aims to guide every prospective student in the right direction when it comes to making college decisions.
-If you have questions about the College of Architecture’s academics, facilities or application process, email or meet with Karina Badillo, academic advisor for college recruitment.
+If you have questions about the School of Architecture’s academics, facilities or application process, email or meet with Karina Badillo, academic advisor for school recruitment.

 Students leave Camp ARCH with a broader understanding of our academic programs, initiatives, curriculum, resources and life in Aggieland.